ChrisBaCoding/Hell-Let-Loose-Backup-Restore/README.md

 - One-click backup
 - One-click restoration of saved settings
 - Clear and easy-to-use Windows interface
+- The backup folders are created in the same directory as the .exe file

 Ideal for anyone who wants to regularly back up their settings.